- Top 5 things to do when you have to introduce yourself in an interview

 Once settled, hand over your resume and allow the interviewer to go through it.
 Once ready, he is sure to ask you to introduce yourself.

-An elevator pitch is a precise description that can help in your self-introduction in an interview.
+An elevator pitch is a precise description that can help in your introduction for interview.

 Here are some self-introduction samples that you can take inspiration from.